fhernandonajera/IBM_Data-Science-Professional-Certification/README.md

-# IBM_Capstone
+# IBM_Data Science Professional Certification
-Capstone Project for the Applied Data Scientist Specialization by IBM through Coursera
+Capstone Project for the Applied Data Scientist Specialization by IBM and Coursera